wkumari/draft-wkumari-dnsop-extended-error/README.md

-   number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validation issue will simply ask the next (potentially non-validating) resolver in their list, and thus don't get the protections which DNSSEC should provide.
+   number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validation issue will simply ask the next (potentially non-validating) resolver in their list and thus don't get the protections that DNSSEC should provide.

-   EDE information is unauthenticated information, unless secured by a form of secured DNS transaction such as [RFC2845], [RFC2931], [RFC8094] or [RFC8484].
-An attacker (e.g a MITM or malicious recursive server) could insert an extended error response into untrusted data -- although ideally clients and resolvers would not trust any unauthenticated information.
+   EDE information is unauthenticated information, unless secured by a form of secured DNS transaction, such as [RFC2845], [RFC2931], [RFC8094], or [RFC8484].
+An attacker (e.g., a man in the middle (MITM) or malicious recursive server) could insert an extended error response into untrusted data -- although, ideally, clients and resolvers would not trust any unauthenticated information.
 As such, EDE content should be treated only as diagnostic information and MUST NOT alter DNS protocol processing.
-Until all DNS answers are authenticated via DNSSEC or the other mechanisms mentioned above, there are some tradeoffs.
+Until all DNS answers are authenticated via DNSSEC or the other mechanisms mentioned above, there are some trade-offs.
 As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a DNS message could instead simply reply with a fictitious address (A or AAAA) record.
-Note that DNS Response Codes (RCODEs) also contain no authentication and can be just as easily manipulated.
+   Note that DNS RCODEs also contain no authentication and can be just as easily manipulated.

-   By design, EDE potentially exposes additional information DNS resolution processes that may leak information.
-An example of this is the Prohibited EDE code (18), which may leak the fact that the name is on a blacklist.
+   By design, EDE potentially exposes additional information via DNS resolution processes that may leak information.
+An example of this is the Prohibited EDE code (18), which may leak the fact that the name is on a blocklist.

-7. Acknowledgements

-   The authors wish to thank Joe Abley, Mark Andrews, Tim April, Vittorio Bertola, Stephane Bortzmeyer, Vladimir Cunat, Ralph Dolmans, Peter DeVries, Peter van Dijk, Mats Dufberg, Donald Eastlake, Bob Harold, Paul Hoffman, Geoff Huston, Shane Kerr, Edward Lewis, Carlos
-   M.  Martinez, George Michelson, Eric Orth, Michael Sheldon, Puneet Sood, Petr Spacek, Ondrej Sury, John Todd, Loganaden Velvindron, and Paul Vixie.
-They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

-   One author also wants to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if he can get away with this in an RFC!).
-Another author would like to thank the band "Mushroom Infectors".
-This was funny at the time we wrote it, but we cannot remember why...

-Kumari, et al.          Expires November 6, 2020               [Page 12]

-Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

-8. References
+7. References

-8.1.
+7.1.
 Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119,